The Resiliency Institute Advanced Bioregional Herbalism Course Series meets 9:00 am -4:00 pm one Sunday a month March - November 2018.

 A work study opportunity is available to one qualified candidate who will receive a tuition discount for the series.
 The work study student will assist the instructor with class preparations, classroom set-up and clean-up, loading and unloading class supplies, and printing class handouts.

-Please email Michelle 1-2 paragraphs with information about yourself, your interest in herbalism, your financial need, and your interest in a work study experience.
+Please email Michelle 1-2 paragraphs with information about yourself, your interest in herbalism, your financial need, and your interest in a work study experience by January 10th.